liuxingnancy/stLFRfastp/README.md

       --umi_len                        if the UMI is in read1/read2, its length should be provided, default=16 (unsigned long [=16])
       --umi_prefix                     specify the prefix fixed sequence of the umi, you can  chose [P5, TN.
 M13R, PRC] or directly give the sequence, default=P5 (string [=P5])
       --umi_reads_support              specify the reads support rate for umi, only retain the umis that have reads support than the number given by (--umi_reads_support).
 Default 20 means 20%. (float [=20])
+	  --umi_out                        if this option is given , output the umi and barcode relation table to file.
+But this will consume very large memory, so use this option by your risk
+      --barcode                        enable barcode find and mark preprocessing --barcode_out                    if this option is given, output the reads number per barcode statistic file.
+This will consume vquite large memory, so use this option by your risk
-      --barcode                        enable barcode find and mark preprocessing --barcode_list                   barcode list file contains the record of barcode sequence and barcode id relation. (string [=])
+      --barcode_list                   barcode list file contains the record of barcode sequence and barcode id relation. (string [=])
       --barcode_loc                    specify the location of barcode sequence start. (int [=100]) --barcode_len                    the length of one barcode sequence. (int [=10])